Wiezien/News-API-Project/README.md

 ## Project Summary

-This project involves building an API that allows users to access application data programmatically The API mimics a real world backend service(such as Reddit) and provides information to the front end architecture.
+This project involves building an API that allows users to access application data programmatically The API mimics a real world backend service (such as Reddit) and provides information to the front end architecture of my NC-News project.

 Here are the key components: